lguzzon-scratchbook/gdb/docs/genosrtc-architecture.md

 ## Introduction

 **GenosRTC** is the integrated peer-to-peer (P2P) communication module within the GenosDB (`GDB`) ecosystem.
 It is designed to provide developers with a high-level, robust, and decentralized framework for building real-time applications directly in the browser.
-By abstracting the complexities of WebRTC and leveraging a decentralized signaling network, GenosRTC enables seamless data, audio, and video streaming between peers.
+By abstracting the complexities of WebRTC and leveraging a resilient, community-maintained signaling network, GenosRTC enables seamless data, audio, and video streaming between peers.

 The core architectural goal of GenosRTC is to deliver a "serverless" communication model where peers connect directly to one another, minimizing latency, enhancing privacy, and eliminating the need for centralized data-handling servers.